codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/class-static-constructor.md

   docs:
     parent: "What Converts to What"
     weight: "1"
-lastmod: "2022-05-09"
+lastmod: "2022-06-09"
 weight: "1"
 ---

-This example demonstrates how static class constructor is translated to C++.
+This example demonstrates how static class constructor is ported to C++.
 A static field with special name s_constructor__ of special type __StaticConstructor__ is added.
 The code is executed on program startup and this behavior is different from C# static constructors which are called right before first class usage.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.